School of Science, Engineering and Technology

 SET transcends the traditional classroom framework by placing a greater emphasis on hands-on scientific research experience.
 Our graduates are accepted into medical and dental schools at 1.5 times the national rate.

 Bachelor's in computer science

-They must be able to communicate effectively in order to talk with non-technical people to assess their needs and then convey back technical information in plain language.
+They must be able to communicate effectively in order to talk with technical and non-technical people to assess their needs and then convey back information that is easy to understand.

 The St. Mary’s Department of Engineering offers a number of computer science-related summer camps, including a Computer Science summer camp, for students in middle school and high school.

 The Computer Science program includes learning multiple programming languages; analyzing, designing, coding and testing software systems; and combines the theory and practice of using computers to solve problems.

 Computer Information Systems focuses on the relationships between companies and their information systems and making them run as smoothly as possible.
 A CIS degree prepares students to manage software development projects from analysis, design, implementation, testing and maintenance to management of quality, budgets, deliverables and deadlines.